Search engines have been minimizing the importance of keyword relevance signals for ranking for many years.

 History of LSI

 In 2003 Google acquired an important contextual analysis technology, known as Circa, when Google purchased a company called Applied Semantics.

 In a nutshell, Circa was based on an understanding of language through the use of the Open Directory Project categories to create themes that a webpage could be classified under.
 Thus, a webpage could be understood as belonging to a particular thematic topic.

-Applied Semantics created the technology that powered Google’s AdSense program, enabling Google to better match website content to keywords associated with advertising.
-This a kind of contextual analysis that was used as a foundation for the AdSense program, which has since added additional technologies such as placement targeting, interest-based targeting and language targeting to improve and expand the AdSense program.
+Applied Semantics created the technology that powered Google’s AdSense program, enabling Google to better match website content to types of keywords associated with advertising.
+This is kind of a contextual keyword analysis that was used as a foundation for the AdSense program, which has since added additional technologies such as placement targeting, interest-based targeting and language targeting to improve and expand the AdSense program.

 In fact, according to Google, their contextual targeting uses the overall link structure of the entire web to determine what a webpage is about, which is far more sophisticated and advanced than simple LSI.